UWB-ACM/Hackathon-Docs/responsive-css.md

 # Styling Your Website to Be Responsive

+Responsive web design is the practice of using HTML and CSS to automatically resize and re-orient the contents of a webpage to fit on smaller screen resolutions.
+There are several different methods of acheiving a responsive webpage.

 ## Viewport

 The viewport is the part of the webpage that's currently visible to the user.
 Viewports vary between different devices,